MatthiasKainer/WebSnip/README.md

     var tagSet = new Dictionary<TagBuilder, IRenderToHtml>
         {
-            {new TagBuilder("h1").WithCssClass("fullname"), new TextRenderer()},
-            {new TagBuilder("h2").WithCssClass("username"), new TextRenderer()}
+            {new TagBuilder("h1").WithCssClass("ProfileHeaderCard-name"), Render.A<Text>().WithName("name")},
+            {new TagBuilder("img").WithCssClass("ProfileAvatar-image"), Render.A<Image>().WithName("image")}
         };
-    return new DefaultTransformWebContent(tagSet);
+    return tagSet;

 First we create two entries in a Dictionary.
 The Key is the tag that we search for on the page.
-We want the h1 and h2 tag, and find them by css class.
-As renderer we use the TextRenderer - it takes the InnerText of an element.
+We want the h1 and img tag, and find them by css class.
+As renderer we use the TextRenderer - it takes the InnerText of an element and image renderer - it, well, takes the image.

-Then we create our DefaultTransformWebContent passing the tagSet to it.

-In the _DefaultTagSetFactory_ you can find prefined tagsets, like "CreateForAmazon" which will return a WebSnippet for an Amazon Product Detail Page.